 - Pumpkin Pie Spice - If you love everything that tastes like pumpkin, you can certainly add in some pumpkin pie spice.
 Just add ½ - 1 teaspoon.

 - Almond Extract - Another way to make the keto butter cookies have even more flavor is by exchanging the vanilla for almond extract instead.
 Give it a try and let us know what you think.
+I made a completely new cookie by using almond extract and rolling the balls in almond meal.
+Go check out my keto almond cookies for more info.

 - ¼ cup butter softened (not melted)